What Are The Goals & Benefits Of Employee Onboarding?

 Onboarding is a process whose goal is to integrate a new employee physically, emotionally and professionally into their new workplace, a process also known as organizational socialization.
 The process can vary in length between a few days and a few months, and there are no universal criteria for what steps are included, but HR departments typically try to address four key issues for new hires:

-- Compliance - New employees need to be informed about benefits that they are entitled to receive through their employer and trained on legal rules and regulations that apply to them in their new job role.
+- Compliance - New employees need to be informed about the benefits that they are entitled to receive through their employer and trained on legal rules and regulations that apply to them in their new job role.
 Items like I-9 employment eligibility paperwork along with forms for taxation and benefits are covered in the onboarding process.

 - Clarification - New hires need clarity about the expectations of their role.
 During the onboarding process, they should begin to understand their job and establish performance goals for the first six months.